Harley Gallery and Foundation: Portland Collection

 The Portland Collection opened in 2016 adjacent to The Harley Gallery.
 This gallery space shows works from the historical fine and decorative art collection of the Cavendish-Bentinck family, "one of Britain’s largest aristocratic art collections".

 History and architecture

 The Portland Collection was designed by Hugh Broughton Architects, and was named RIBA East Midlands Building of the Year in 2016.

 The new gallery is housed within the walls of the Victorian "Tan Gallop", a redundant structure previously used for training racehorses.

 Exhibitions

 The Portland Collection contains two galleries and a glazed entrance pavilion.
 The gallery spaces show displays from the Collection, which "offers important works – among them, Michelangelo's The Madonna of Silence, van Dyck's First Earl of Strafford, equestrian studies by George Stubbs, and portraits by John Singer Sargent.
-And these are supported by glittering ducal valuables and curios, including the Portland Tiara and the pearl earring worn by Charles I at his execution in 1649."
+And these are supported by glittering ducal valuables and curios, including the pearl earring worn by Charles I at his execution in 1649."

 Displays change every three years, with some pieces, such as works on paper and miniature portraits, changing more frequently.

 The Portland Tiara was stolen from the Harley Gallery in November 2018.